Reunion Tower: Lighting

 At night, the globe at the tower's top is illuminated with 259 custom LED fixtures, manufactured by Altman Lighting and Color Kinetics, a division of Philips Solid State Lighting.
 Wiedamark, a Dallas-based LED lighting company, led the development, installation and programming of the lights.
-The original lighting fixtures were conventional incandescent and every unit used 130 watts of electricity.
-The new LED lighting system with all of its color and animation capabilities requires less than one fifth of the electricity of the old system.
+Reunion Tower was originally illuminated with conventional incandescent fixtures.
+In 2011, these were replaced with a programmable LED lighting system consisting of 259 RGB LED fixtures, allowing the tower to display animated light shows, holiday displays, sports celebrations, and civic messages.
+The new system debuted to the public during a New Year's Eve light show welcoming 2012.

 Front view of a single RGB LED lighting fixture from Reunion Tower in Dallas, Texas.
 Courtesy of Wiedamark.

 Every fixture has a collaboration of several RGB LED lights that are diffused behind a 3/4-inch thick opaque glass cover.
 While each fixture is very large at nearly 16 inches in diameter, they function in exactly the same way as a pixel on a screen.
 By varying the intensity of red, green and blue, the system is able to create every visible color from pinks and purples to white.
 By moving these colors around the globe at a fluid rate, animations and movement are perceived.
 All 259 fixtures are controlled by Color Kinetics hardware to execute various computer-generated patterns and colors along the surface of the sphere.
 The DMX512 lighting protocol is used to communicate with the fixtures.
 Each fixture is manufactured from solid cast stainless steel and weighs over 20 pounds.

 The tower is an iconic landmark on the Dallas skyline, the lighting on the globe is often used for special events and holidays across the city.
 For example the globe is illuminated with festive animations during the winter holidays, lit green for St. Patrick's day and red white and blue for patriotic events.
 The globe was lit up in rainbow colors on June 26, 2015 to celebrate the supreme court ruling which legalized same sex marriage.

+In 2026, Reunion Tower underwent its first major lighting upgrade since 2012.
+The new custom-designed LED system increased the number of individual light points from 259 to 8,547, providing greater brightness, improved color accuracy, enhanced animation capabilities, and expanded display resolution.
+The upgraded system also reduced fixture weight while incorporating approximately nine miles of wiring throughout the geodesic sphere.